equinor/omnia-tutorial/exercises/expose/README.rst

 ^^^^^^^^^^^^^^^^^^^

 * Start Visual Studio.
-* Open the *EDC-API-skeleton.sln* solution file located in the folder where you cloned down the github repository under the *omnia-tutorial\\exercises\\expose\\starter* folder
+* Open the *omnia-tutorial-API-starter.sln* solution file located in the folder where you cloned down the github repository under the *omnia-tutorial\\exercises\\expose\\starter* folder
 * On one of the sides, there should be a "Solution Explorer" containing all